balena-labs-projects/pulse/README.md

 ## How it works
 This block utilizes the "raspberry-gpio-python" module, commonly known as [RPi.GPIO](https://sourceforge.net/projects/raspberry-gpio-python/).
 Specifically, the event_detected() function is used in a while loop that counts the pulses.
 A separate thread runs each second to aggregate the pulses counted in that second and add them to a running queue so that the pulses per minute and pulses per hour can be calculated.
 When activated, a minimal webserver runs in its own thread using a simple socket to respond to client requests.

-## Use with balenaSense
+## Use with other blocks
-Add this block to balenaSense version 2 or greater (using the docker-compose.yml entry shown above) and all of the counter data will automatically be graphed on the dashboard.
+The pulse block works well with our [connector block](https://github.com/balenablocks/connector) and [dashboard block](https://github.com/balenablocks/dashboard).
+Connect them together to quickly create dashboards for your pulse data.